shouvikrc/pantheonplus-hostmass-correction-reconstruction/README.md

 Thus, the correction is independently reproduced to floating-point precision.
 This repository's file deliberately retains the official CIDs from the public Pantheon+ table.
-Relative to one supplied Hoyt file, the only label differences
+Relative to one supplied by Taylor Hoyt, the only label differences
 are:

 | Public CID retained here | CID in that supplied file |